Organic fiducial inference: An example with continuous data and little pre-data knowledge

-With regard to the main example of the present section, a detailed evaluation of the external strength of the fiducial distribution function of $\mu$ given $\sigma^2$, i.e.\ $F(\mu\,|\,\sigma^2,x)$, was provided in Bowater and Guzm\'an~(2018b).
-In particular, it was shown how it can be argued that if the compound events $R(\lambda)$ in the reference set $R$ (using the notation of this earlier paper) are made up of the outcomes of a well-understood physical experiment, e.g.\ the positions of a wheel after it has been spun, then, for any resolution $\lambda \in [0.05,0.95]$, the relative external strength of the distribution function $F(\mu\,|\,\sigma^2,x)$ should be judged as being at a level that is close to the highest attainable level.
-On the basis of the arguments presented in Bowater~(2018a) and Bowater and Guzm\'an~(2018b), the same conclusion can be reached about the relative external strength of the fiducial distribution function of $\sigma^2$ given $\mu$, i.e.\ $F(\sigma^2\,|\,\mu,x)$.
+With regard to the main example of the current section, a detailed evaluation of the relative external strength of the fiducial distribution function of $\mu$ given $\sigma^2$ defined by equation~(\ref{equ24}), which will be denoted as the function $F(\mu\,|\,\sigma^2,x)$, was presented in Bowater~(2018b).
+In particular, it was shown that, if each of the events $R(\lambda)$ in the reference set of events $R$ (using the notation of this earlier paper) is, effectively, a given union of outcomes of a well-understood physical experiment, e.g.\ randomly drawing a ball out of an urn of balls or a random spin of a wheel, then, for any resolution $\lambda \in [0.05, 0.95]$, the relative external strength of the distribution function $F(\mu\,|\,\sigma^2,x)$ could be reasonably judged as being at a level that is close to the highest attainable level.
+Furthermore, on the basis of arguments presented in Bowater~(2018a) and Bowater~(2018b), it is possible to see how, under the same assumptions, the same type of conclusion can be reached about the relative external strength of the fiducial distribution function of $\sigma^2$ given $\mu$ defined by equation~(\ref{equ29}), i.e.\ the function $F(\sigma^2\,|\,\mu,x)$.
+To clarify, it is being assumed that the event $R(\lambda)$ could be, for example, the event of randomly drawing a ball that is marked with a number less than or equal to $r\lambda$ out of an urn containing $r$ balls numbered from 1 to $r$, where $\lambda \in \{1/r, 2/r,\ldots,(r-1)/r\}$.